Timothy Edward Freyer: Priesthood

 Freyer is a chaplain for the Anaheim Police Department.

 Auxiliary Bishop of Orange

 On November 23, 2016, Pope Francis named Freyer as auxiliary bishop for the Diocese of Orange.
 On January 17, 2017, Freyer was consecrated by Vann at Saint Columban Church in Garden Grove, with Archbishop José Horacio Gómez and Bishop Jaime Soto serving as co-consecrators.

 Freyer holds the rank of senior chaplain in the Military and Hospitallar Order of St. Lazarus of Jerusalem as a chaplain in the Order's Commandery of the West.
+As auxiliary bishop, Freyer additionally serves jointly with Thanh Thai Nguyen as vicar general of the diocese.